gander/Meal-Memory-Tracker/replit.md

 - Local file storage in `/uploads` directory
 - Image validation and size limits (5MB max)
 - Static file serving for uploaded photos
+- Robust image deletion with resilience to missing files
+- Automatic cleanup when meals are deleted or photos replaced

 ## Data Flow